modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 What is new in XC 4.1:

-- The FMI Steering Committee revised its decision to introduce fees for listing in the FMI Cross-Check tables.
+- The FMI Steering Committee revised its decision to introduce fees for listing in the FMI Cross-Check tables: There will be no listing fees for Cross-Check results.

 - The FMI Steering Committee decided to reduce the required proof for import results to the self-assessment passed/failed files.
 This will help reduce the space requirements for the Cross-Check repository without practically reducing the quality of the results.